Recovering from rhinoplasty means more than simply waiting for the incisions to heal and the swelling to go down.

 You’re going to have to hold off on strenuous exercise for typically two weeks following the nose shaping surgery.
 Exercise and activity can impact your healing and the results of your surgery in a few ways.

 Strenuous activity raises your blood pressure, which can lead to more bruising, for one thing, and cause swelling..
 In many cases, even exercises that don’t seem particularly strenuous, such as yoga and swimming, should be avoided until your doctor tells you it’s OK to resume them.

 In addition, any activities in which you are at risk for hitting your nose e.g. basketball, volleyball, karate, should be avoided for the first six weeks.

 Since the top part of your mouth is connected to your nose, brushing your teeth can be tricky after the surgery.
 Be gentle when you brush, especially when brushing the upper teeth.
 Try to move your top lip as little as possible when you brush your teeth for the first few weeks.

 Dr. Jeffrey Epstein, a double board certified facial plastic surgeon, has ample experience performing rhinoplasty procedures.
-To learn more about the recovery process and ways to protect your nose after surgery, contact one of his offices for a consultation.
+To learn more about the recovery process and ways to protect your nose after surgery, contact his office for a consultation.
 In Miami, call (305) 666-5884.
-Call (212) 759-3484 for an appointment in New York.